 - Resume key items

 - Essay outlining the applicant's objectives as it relates to cybersecurity and a career in the government

 - Ability to obtain security clearance

 Download and complete the SFS application packet.
-For best consideration, submit the completed application and related forms by March 1, 2019 to:
+Submit the completed application and related forms to:

 Scholarship for Service Program